 With more sophisticated vehicles becoming flight ready, the focus of ALEDA has shifted in the meantime towards a pure drone pilot training platform.

 ATHENA was built under a contract awarded by the German Armed Forces (Bundeswehr) as part of the project “Rapid Deployable Reconnaissance System RDRS”.
 The vehicle successfully conducted its first flight in 11/2022 at the airport of Peenemünde.
 ATHENA is much heavier, more powerful and more sophisticated compared to the previous demonstrators.
 The vehicle features beyond visual line of sight (BVLOS) telemetry and semi-automated flight control systems, and is designed for the later integration of a liquid-fuel rocket engine.
 Due to its higher mass, performance and BVLOS capability, the vehicle was required to fulfil a comprehensive regulatory framework, including dedicated vehicle operation license, restricted airspace implementation, long-range radio/telemetry licenses, environmental assessment and a special insurance.
 For emergency cases, ATHENA is also equipped with a redundant flight termination system (FTS).

 NOVA will be the final demonstrator before the spaceplane.
 The main purpose is the demonstration of safe and repeatable rocket-powered supersonic flight capability at high altitudes, while fulfilling the full regulatory framework required for airport-based operation.
-The first flight is planned for early 2024.
+The first flight is planned for 2024.